salto-io/salto/docs/syntax.md

 ```

 #### _creatable
-This is a hidden boolean annotation (will not be seen in NaCl) that is used to set whether creating new instances with the type or fields is supported.
+This is a hidden boolean annotation (will not be seen in NaCl) that is used to set whether creating instances of a type or certain value in it is supported.

 Type: `boolean`
 Default: `true`